 Conditional Action Limitations and Considerations

-Validations are the only three type of conditional action that will function inside a normalized table (sub-form):
+Validations and Disable actions are the only two types of conditional action that should be used inside a normalized table (sub-form)

-If a field contains both Hide and Validation type CAs, its possible in instances where the field becomes hidden, the validation will fire an edit check error in the background.
+If a field contains both Hide and Validation type CAs, its possible in instances where the field becomes hidden later on, a pre-existing query may exist from a validation that fired.
 To prevent this, an additional CA would be needed on the field to prevent the validation from firing when the field is hidden.

 Upload field types cannot be used with conditional actions.
 For example, the following CA would not work: "Send an email notification if 'Upload field A' is not blank."
 From a conditional action and data validation perspective, the system does not recognize changes to upload fields.
 Additionally, characterizing an upload field as 'required' in the field properties does not have an effect.